Session Formats and Role Descriptions

 (5) Roundtable.
 Roundtables provide in-depth examinations of specific topics, projects, or books (e.g., author meets critics or book reviews).
 Four to eight panelists participate in a roundtable, which may include a chair who introduces the panelists and provides a substantive introduction to the topic.
+Chairs will also serve as participants on the roundtable, but will be listed in the program solely as Chair.
 The focus is on the discussion and interaction among panelists.
 Examples would include: Author-meets-critics sessions, professional development sessions, etc.

 - Participants do not need to prepare papers, though PowerPoint presentations are encouraged and they can be uploaded to the MPSA website.